-A network of regenerative practitioners, educators, and consultants.
+A community of regenerative educators and consultants.

-About the accreditation
+FAQ About accreditation

-What is the accreditation?
+[1] What is the IEA accreditation?

 The IEA Accreditation is a community of practitioners, educators, and consultants in regenerative agriculture upholding shared ethical and professional standards for quality of work.
 It is a first-party accrediting program designed according to the principles of Participatory Guarantee Systems.
 This means that accreditees are endorsed by their peers (not a third party) to collaborate and advise on regenerative agriculture.